Also known as: CHI, congenital hyperinsulinism.

 What is congenital hyperinsulinism?

-Congenital hyperinsulinism is a rare genetic condition in which the cells of the body that are responsible for producing insulin (beta cells) produce too much resulting in low blood sugar and a variety of complications.
+Congenital hyperinsulinism is a rare genetic condition in which the cells of the body that are responsible for producing insulin, known as beta cells, produce too much resulting in low blood sugar and a variety of complications.
 This conditions are called congenital hyperinsulinism.

 What causes congenital hyperinsulinism?

-Different types of genetic mutations can lead to hyperinsulinism (excess of insulin production).
+Different types of genetic mutations can lead to hyperinsulinism, or excess of insulin production.
 It can also be present along with other genetic disorders.

 What are the symptoms of congenital hyperinsulinism?